TurboGears/Ming/docs/odm.rst

 Ensuring Indexing
 --------------------

-The ORM layer permits to ensure indexes over the collections by using the `__mongometa__` attribute.
+The ODM layer permits to ensure indexes over the collections by using the `__mongometa__` attribute.
 You can enforce both unique indexing and non-unique indexing.